krystianklimczak/goit-react-hw-08-phonebook/README.md

 # PhonebookApp

-Simple phonebook app created to allow you to add contact to your contact list.
+Simple phonebook app created to allow manage your contact list.
+Register or Login to get your own phonebook.
 Add contact name and number.
 App will add contact to your list.
+You can easy delete unwanted contact from your phoenbook.
 Created with React.js, HTML, CSS, JS, and a bit of passion...

 ---